-Not only can you order food on your phone while lazing about, but you can also earn a bit of cashback.
-What a to be alive!
+Not only can you order food on your phone while lazing about, but you can earn a bit of cashback too.
+Awesome!

-Here’s my embarrassing Food Panda order history & its cashback:
+Here’s my Food Panda order history & my cashback:

 Prepaid Phone Top-Up

-During 2017, I started to use 2 sim cards (1 for business and 1 for personal) and I had to recharge my top-up every month.
-I think I bought an RM30 top-up to get this cashback:
+In 2017, I started to use 2 sim cards (1 for business and 1 for personal), and I had to recharge my top-up every month.
+I bought an RM30 top-up to get this cashback:

 Overseas Shopping – AliExpress

-Sometimes if you want to get things in bulk and get the absolute cheapest price, you gotta buy directly from the wholesaler in China.
+Sometimes if you want to get things in bulk at the lowest price, you have little choice but to buy directly from wholesalers in China.

 I usually get supplies for my Airbnb business and also replacement parts for my cleaning equipment.

-I use Kaercher brand vacuums and steam cleaners and being German, brands that they are, their spare part prices are ridiculous.
+I use Kaercher brand vacuums and steam cleaners.
+Being the German brands that they are, their spare part prices are sky-high.

-With a little bit of Googling, I found out the manufacturer of their spare parts in China and able to buy from them directly at a much cheaper price through AliExpress:
+With a little bit of Googling, I found out the manufacturer of their spare parts in China and was able to buy from them directly at a much lower price through AliExpress:

 Here are the cashback for my AliExpress purchases:

 Not bad.
 But these are just how I spend my money.
 There are so many other ways that you can earn cashback: